talksik/rpi-random-projects/README.md

 - clone the repo and do the ./install.sh (use the higher kernel one in this repo itself if the rpi is newer)

+# Running things
+Make sure python path is set to the root directory of the project.
+That ensures that we can reuse modules/other directories such as our internal audio module.

+Some programs have to be run from the project within the repo (such as voice-server) while others can be run from the root directory of the project directly.